WilliamLu99/terminal-cheatsheet/README.md

 * Example
   * `$ mv myfile ~/myfile`
 * Description
-This command files or directories from one place to another.
+  * This command files or directories from one place to another.
+  * Last argument is the destination.
 ### pwd
 * Example
   * `$ pwd`